-We denote the variables that are included in our model by: Π{it} for percent quarterly rate of change of real house prices of MSA i in quarter t (dependent variable), $GPOP{it}$ for percent quarterly rate of change of population (regressor), and $GINC{it}$ for percent quarterly rate of change in real per capita income (regressor).
-Specifically, for i = 1, 2, ..., N and t = 1, 2, ..., T (1975Q1 - 2014Q4), where N = 377 MSAs, and T = 160 quarters.
+There exist 381 metropolitan statistical areas (MSAs) which fall under the February 2013 definition provided by the U.S. Office of Management and Budget (OMB).
+We consider N = 377 of these from the contiguous United States.
+Accordingly, we compile the following variables that are included in our model over the period 1975Q2-2014Q4 (T = 160 quarters): Π{it} is the percent quarterly rate of change of real house prices of MSA i in quarter t (dependent variable), $GPOP{it}$ is the percent quarterly rate of change of population (regressor), and $GINC{it}$ is the percent quarterly rate of change in real per capita income (regressor).
+Details on data sources and transformations can be found in the online supplement F.